Thanks to Sanna Gunnarsson, Ingrid M. Rieser and others that put together this guide a couple of years back. Editing by DM, SA and MÖ.

 Make a budget

 Every course has its own course budget based on the amount of credits on the course.
 When doing the budget during the planning phase, make a rough estimate of the number of guests that will be paid.
 Keep your budget updated during the course and follow up that all the lecturers get paid who have desiered to be so.
 To help the administrative process, all guest lecturers and graders that want to be payed needs to be preannounced to the geo admin.
 There is a process for this, with forms to fill in for your course.
 Forms need to be handed in in advance, ideally more than 2 weeks before the quest will join your course.
 Talk to Malin about budget questions and about pre-announcement questions.
-Budgets will be made in late fall.

 Find literature and other learning material for your course